xp44mm/Notebook/F#/Programming with Objects.md

     abstract BoundingBox : Rectangle
 ```

-Here you use the keyword abstract to define the member signatures for this type, indicating that the implementation of the member may vary from value to value.
-Also note that IShape isn't concrete; it's neither a record nor a discriminated union or class type.
+Here you use the keyword `abstract` to define the member signatures for this type, indicating that the implementation of the member may vary from value to value.
+Also note that `IShape` isn't concrete; it's neither a record nor a discriminated union or class type.
 It doesn't have any constructors and doesn't accept any arguments.
 This is how F# infers that it's an object interface type.

 ### Implementing Object Interface Types Using Object Expressions

-The following code from Listing 6-5 implements the object interface type IShape using an object expression:
+The following code from Listing 6-5 implements the object interface type `IShape` using an *object expression*:

 ```F#
 let circle(center : Point, radius : int) =